LTRData/curl/docs/HTTP-COOKIES.md

 ## Cookies with JavaScript

   These days a lot of the web is built up by JavaScript.
-The webbrowser loads complete programs that render the page you see.
+The web browser loads complete programs that render the page you see.
 These JavaScript programs can also set and access cookies.